+Objective 4.
 Evaluating New Solutions

 Once the occurrence, risks, priority sources and pathways associated with microplastics have been identified in specific localities in California, targeted solutions to mitigate microplastic contamination can be prioritized and implemented.
 Feasibility and efficacy studies, and future risk assessments, can inform future management actions as new innovations are identified and developed in California, nationally, and abroad.
+Future management actions and solutions should include life cycle assessments that incorporate global climate, social, and food security impacts, evaluations of a range of possible alternatives, including an evaluation of no action, cost-effectiveness, and chemical additive safety to avoid regrettable solutions.

-This Strategy will adapt solutions to new science, as new information and approaches become available, through OPC's facilitation of the feedback loop between plastic pollution reduction and intervention strategies (Chapter 2A: Solutions) and research (Chapter 2B: Science to Inform Future Action).
-To implement these research priorities, evaluate the efficacy of early actions, and inform future solutions, California will collaborate with scientific experts across academic institutions, federal and state agencies, and other organizations.
+This Strategy will identify new solutions and management actions as new information and approaches become available, through OPC's facilitation of the iterative process between plastic pollution reduction and intervention strategies (Chapter 2A: Solutions) and research (Chapter 2B: Science to Inform Future Action).
+To implement these research priorities, evaluate the efficacy of early actions, and inform future solutions, California will collaborate with scientific experts across academic institutions, federal and state agencies, and other organizations over the next four years.